 Costs, date and venue

-The course costs £20 per delegate and will be on Friday the 23rd July from 9.00am-4.30pm.
-The course will be delivered on Zoom so delegates will need adequate IT equipment and internet connection to participate in the course.
+The course costs £20 per delegate The course will be delivered on Zoom so delegates will need adequate IT equipment and internet connection to participate in the course.

-Cancellations after the 15th July will not be refundable.
+Cancellations without adequate notice will not be refundable.

 Email email@example.com to book your place (once you have read the terms and conditions), along with your name, whether you are self-funding / attending from a third sector organisation / statutory organisation and the postal address you would like the course materials to.